BOOK YOUR

 Tindall Security is a NSI Gold accredited for Fire, Security and CCTV and can install and maintain emergency lighting across your property according to all British Standards.

-Emergency lighting needs to be strategically placed in order to allow effective evacuation in case of an emergency.
+It needs to be strategically placed in order to allow effective evacuation in case of an emergency.
 Therefore, areas that offer higher risks in these circumstances should be prioritised when installing emergency lighting, such as stairs and escalators, rooms with uneven flooring, exit doors, near fire alarms and extinguishers, windowless rooms and areas with heavy machinery.

 All businesses must have emergency lighting in order to be considered safe for individuals to work in.
 In addition, businesses must also ensure that all equipment is regularly checked and their working condition assessed.
 This is why all equipment installed by Tindall Security is accompanied by a maintenance contract that allows us to periodically test all emergency lighting and assess their functionality.

-Need emergency lighting installed?
+emergency lighting ststems

-Contact Us
+Contact Form